malpa222/portfolio/_pages/portfolio/lo1.md

 On every stage of the projects the results of our worked were validated with our teachers and project owners, so we could get immediate feedback and apply it to the next phases of the research.
 When we have presented the results of our penetration test to the Hoefnagels management team, which was was unaware of our project and received a very positive feedback.
-Moreover, we have presented our project to our peers, because the Hoefnagels pentest required a physical intrusion activities.
+Moreover, we have presented our project to our peers, because the Hoefnagels penetration test required a physical intrusion activities.
 That was also valuable for our team since we got feedback from other students and teachers that were not involved in our project.

 ## Evaluation